Pablo-Jean/lcd-display/README.md

 ## Quick Start Steps

-See the example.
+See the `examples` folder to see how we can implement.

-## Examples

-We have one provided for the moment.